What Is Wrongful death ?

 How Our Injury Lawyers Can Help

 Accidents that result in a wrongful death are an all too common claim.
 Our attorneys handle more accident-related wrongful death claims than we would like.
 When a drunk or distracted driver causes a crash that kills someone, the loss is tremendous.
 Most work-related and slip and fall accidents can be prevented in the first place.
 Our accident lawyers will make sure that the responsible person is held fully accountable for the accident.
 Money won’t bring your loved one back, but it will help to ease the loss by providing the financial help your family will need.
-The Law Offices of Joel J. Kofsky will see to it that you get every penny possible.
+Philly Injury Law will see to it that you get every penny possible.